phetsims/aqua/docs/continuous-testing-management.md

 The main server code is contained in `aqua/js/continuous-server.js`.
 So far, we've used pm2 (https://github.com/Unitech/pm2) to handle running the server process (handling automatic restarting, logging, etc.).

-Typically, once logged into the phet-admin user, you can run `pm2 list` to display the running processes, and it will display something like:
+Typically, you can run `pm2 list` to display the running processes, and it will display something like:
 ```
 ┌───────────────────┬────┬──────┬───────┬────────┬─────────┬────────┬─────┬───────────┬──────────┐
 │ App name          │ id │ mode │ pid   │ status │ restart │ uptime │ cpu │ mem       │ watching │